Meet the Team

 I also support the local community in their fundraising initiatives and support individuals when taking on a challenge and raising sponsorship for Heartbeat.

-I have been part of the Heartbeat team for over 4 years and have recently moved into the Fundraising Department from Lottery.
+I have been part of the Heartbeat team since 2012 and have recently moved into the Fundraising Department from Lottery.

 I am now responsible for managing donation boxes and organising store collections in supermarkets, liaising with volunteers.
 Supermarket collections are very important to Heartbeat as the money collected enables Heartbeat to continue its valuable work and is vital to raise awareness.